 - The Namugongo Martyrs Shrine honouring the Christians murdered in the 1980s by Kabaka Mwanga (and yes, that’s the same Kabaka that gave us the lovely Kabaka’s Lake; like so many leaders, Kabaka has a mixed legacy)

 Lake Bunyonyi in southwest Uganda is a special place.
 One might even be tempted to say it’s a pearl within the Pearl of Africa, if only the logic of that metaphor wasn’t completely troubled!
-The lake is framed by lush, green-terraced hills, but it’s the 29 islands of various shapes and sizes scattered across the water that make it most magical.
+The lake is framed by lush, green-terraced hills, but it’s the 29 islands of various shapes and sizes scattered across the water that make it so magical.
 The word bunyonyi in the local language means ‘birds’ and, yes, you guessed it – the lake is so named because it’s home to an extremely broad range of bird species.

 Lake Bunyonyi is fantastic for visitors to Uganda who want to get active.
 The lake and its surrounds offers the perfect location for:

 - hiking (there are various trails around the lake, and you can also do village community walks)